huahaofeng/v8-wiki/Cross-compiled-Build.md

 In the command below, `VER` is the version number from the files you downloaded above, for example, `20191123.n.0`.

-The default root password for this image is `fedora_rocks!`.

 ```
 export VER=20191123.n.0
 qemu-system-riscv64 \